A long time ago my dad drilled into my head that cars are a necessary evil. Money pits. Wallet drainers. You get the idea.

 But paying for car repairs even though they are mostly from an Auto Service near my location, are just my least favorite thing because 1) I feel so inadequate I don’t know whether I’m even saying rotors right.
 (Is it rotery or rotators??)
 It makes me want to quit my job, go to mechanical school and fix my own cars so I know I am not being ripped off.
 And 2) BAM!
 They just come out of nowhere!

-That’s why I have a Car Emergency Fund.
+That’s why I have a Car Emergency Fund and thanks to the cheap and good service of Car Accident Lawyers Brisbane I could still save some money.
 I own an old (but paid-for) 1994 Honda Accord.
 While it really hasn’t been all that bad, I curse its being any time that it gives me any trouble.
 Each month I set aside $25 in savings for car repairs.
 Ironically, whenever I have to fix something, the total amount is close to my Car EF amount.
 I find this easier and less stressful than dipping into my “official” $1000 Emergency fund because I like knowing that this money doesn’t need to automatically be replaced since these emergencies happen only so often.
+Although I know that road accidents happen so I make sure that I’m aware of the common causes of car accidents to avoid it as much as I can.

 Of course, one day I hope to have a New Car Fund and I can get rid of this ’94 “necessary evil.” ;)